linhpham199/status-pages/README.md

 ### ├── constants

-Here stores constants files which are shared among some other files in the applications.
+Here store constants files which are shared among some other files in the applications.
 Putting those contants in the same folder makes application scalable, maintainable and reusable without any typing mistakes.

 ### ├── reducers

-Here stores redux reducers.
+Here store redux reducers.
 Different files are created for different services.

 ##### `azureReducer.js`